Quasimap Wall-crossings and Mirror Symmetry: Proof of Theorem

-The above description of the components, with their multiplicities, as well as the fact that they exhaust the special fiber, all follow from writing explicitly the map $\Phi$ in local coordinates in an analytic (or \'etale) neighborhood of a general point of the boundary divisor $\hat D_{\{a\}}$.
-It implies the decomposition
+The description of the components $\Gamma_{\infty, j_A}$ of $\Gamma _{\infty}$ supported over $D_{A}$, with their multiplicities, as well as the fact that they exhaust the special fiber, all follow from writing explicitly the map $\Phi$ in local coordinates in an analytic (or \'etale) neighborhood of a general point $p$ of the boundary stratum $ D_{A}$.
+An explicit proof is as follows.